PTSD: National Center for PTSD

 What is affected after mass violence?

 Sense of Safety.
 Mass violence harms our sense of security and safety.
 This is true for individuals, communities, and society as a whole.
 The unpredictability and scale of mass violence can make people feel at risk for similar events—even if they were not directly affected.
+If the violence was also a hate crime, the people who share identities with the victims may feel even more on edge.

 Ability to Remain Calm Emotionally.
 People who were directly exposed to mass violence may feel a range of reactions that occur on and off, even years later.
 Anger, frustration, helplessness, grief, sadness, fear and a desire for revenge are frequent reactions to crimes like these.
 Physical symptoms and sleep problems also occur.
 These reactions are normal—and common—but they can cause a lot of distress.
 Getting community support, practicing good self-care and taking advantage of mental health counseling can help.